Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Related Work

 \subsection{Software Generation and Agent Evaluation}

 As agentic capabilities advance, evaluation methodologies have shifted to complex systems.
 Early benchmarks like HumanEval~\cite{DBLP:journals/corr/abs-2107-03374} and MBPP~\cite{DBLP:journals/corr/abs-2108-07732} focused on static, function-level synthesis but suffer from data contamination and a lack of repository context.
 Subsequent efforts addressed this through dynamic problem sourcing (LiveCodeBench~\cite{DBLP:conf/iclr/JainHGLYZWSSS25}) or complex API integration (BigCodeBench~\cite{DBLP:conf/iclr/ZhuoVCH0WYZHPB025}).
 For system-level tasks, SWE-bench~\cite{DBLP:conf/iclr/JimenezYWYPPN24} established the standard for software maintenance by evaluating patch generation for GitHub issues, while OSWorld~\cite{DBLP:conf/nips/XieZCLZCHCSLLXZ24} and Terminal-Bench~\cite{DBLP:journals/corr/abs-2601-11868} assess multi-step command execution in live operating systems.
 However, evaluating zero-to-one software generation remains a critical challenge.
-While NL2Repo-Bench~\cite{DBLP:journals/corr/abs-2512-12730} explores repository-level generation from natural language, it relies heavily on human-written oracles.
-This rigid white-box approach severely penalizes functionally correct but structurally diverse solutions. \dataset~bridges these paradigms, extending black-box differential testing to the repository level to evaluate end-to-end software generation without imposing structural constraints.
+Recent works like Commit0~\cite{DBLP:conf/iclr/ZhaoJLCCGR25} track an agent's ability to rebuild a repository commit-by-commit.
+While it scales to larger repositories, Commit0 provides pre-existing skeleton code and evaluates correctness through rigid static analysis and predefined unit tests.
+NL2Repo-Bench~\cite{DBLP:journals/corr/abs-2512-12730} explores repository-level generation from natural language, yet it also fundamentally relies on white-box unit tests.
+This rigid approach severely penalizes functionally correct but structurally diverse solutions.
+In parallel, Terminal-Bench~\cite{DBLP:journals/corr/abs-2601-11868} and OSWorld~\cite{DBLP:conf/nips/XieZCLZCHCSLLXZ24} evaluate multi-step bash command execution within live operating systems.
+While they test agent interactions with the terminal (e.g., navigating directories or installing packages), they neither focus on compiling a deliverable software entity from scratch nor strictly verify the resulting system-level file side-effects.
+In contrast, \dataset bridges these gaps by requiring full repository construction from an empty workspace and employing dynamic, black-box differential testing to rigorously validate both system side-effects and output equivalence.